0o-de-lally/ol-explorer/docs/responsive-improvements.md

 1. Always use responsive Tailwind classes (`md:`, `lg:`) for breakpoint-specific styling
 2. Avoid manual dimension checks with `useWindowDimensions`
 3. Follow the mobile-first approach (design for mobile, then add responsive classes for larger screens)
-4. Use the responsive Grid and TwoColumn components for layout
+4. Use the layout components from `/components/Layout` for consistent layouts
+5. Use `font-data` class for numerical data display
+6. Use `dark:` prefix for dark mode specific styling

-Refer to the [responsive-design.md](./responsive-design.md) guide for detailed patterns and examples.
+Refer to the [responsive-design.md](./responsive-design.md) guide for detailed patterns and examples and [grid-system.md](./grid-system.md) for layout component usage.